Noise in Private Housing

 Having parties in residential areas

 Often people’s volumes increase when they have had a few drinks.
 Ask your guests to leave quietly - this includes saying “goodbye” on the doorstep.
-Make sure taxis are not kept waiting with engines running, and that their doors aren’t slammed - it sounds very loud late at night and is disruptive to neighbours (even those across the road).

 What to do if you receive a complaint